cpske/ISP/web/index.md

 * Express - Javascript
 * Lavarel - PHP

-There are (too) many back-end frameworks to list, and search results are biased in favor of what is *cool* right now.
+There are (too) many good back-end frameworks to list, and search results are biased in favor of what is *cool* right now.

-A **front-end** framework runs on the client, meaning in the web browser, to provide a richer user experience and more functionality.
+A **front-end** framework runs on the client, meaning in the web browser, to provide a richer user experience and more client-side functionality.
 The most popular ones as of 2020, all in Javascript, are:
 * React
 * Angular and Angular.JS
 * Vue.js
-These frameworks all require JQuery, which is more a library than a framework.
+These frameworks all require JQuery, which is a library rather than a framework.

-The Mozilla Develper Network (MDN) has a good series of articles.
+The Mozilla Develper Network (MDN) has a good series of articles about the web.
 [Client-Server Overview](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Client-Server_overview) describes HTTP requests and responses, and difference between static and dynamic content.
 It then describes what web frameworks do.
-They mention Django and Flask for Python.
+It mentions Django and Flask as web frameworks.

+---
+## Resources

+[HotFrameworks](https://hotframeworks.com) has a ranking of web frameworks based on number of uses in Github projects and Stack Overflow mentions.
+The results are biased in favor of whatever frameworks are popular among newbie developers.

+[Web Architecture 101](https://engineering.videoblocks.com/web-architecture-101-a3224e126947) introduces concepts and components in real-world web deployment.

+[The Web in Depth](https://www.hacker101.com/sessions/web_in_depth) from Hacker101.com.
+This video tutorial emphasizes web security.
+The first part is basics of HTTP.